jesseskinner/hover/README.md

 });
 ```

 Worried about your state being mutated?
-You can easily provide a custom `getState` function that will be called every time `setState` is called, or an action handler is called, to help prevent mutation or enforce immutability.
+You can easily provide a custom `getState` function that will help prevent mutation or enforce immutability, or even return an API of getters for your state.

 Hoverboard was inspired by other Flux implementations, like [Alt](https://github.com/goatslacker/alt) and [Reflux](https://github.com/spoike/refluxjs).
 Those versions are very lightweight, but Hoverboard is practically weightless.